Images from

 May 25, Wednesday (1986 miles to go)

 The Village is not directly on the trail.
 It is located two miles down the road.
 We began hiking along the road and had gone at least half way before we secured a ride from a guy and his two beagles in a green pickup.
 He dropped us off at the entrance to the village, but wouldn't you know there were two entrances, and we got off at the wrong one.
 It took a little bit to find the Post Office and store as a result.
-I received a lot of goodies from my mother and a letter from my friend Dave Szabo.
+I received a lot of goodies from my mother, and a letter from my friend Dave Szabo.
 Good to know that someone is thinking about you.
 Sent off the two rolls of film that I had shot, and then went next door to the small store to resupply for the next leg of our journey.
 Of course before buying essentials for the next section, I had to have a pint of Cherry Vanilla ice cream and two cokes.
 To help prepare for the next section I consulted the data book to determine how many days worth of food I would need to reach the next resupply point in Hot Springs, North Carolina.
 The data book has all the major points along the trail listed with the distance traveled accumulating from one point to the next.
 It is helpful for getting a general idea of where you are, how much farther you have to travel, where the shelters and campsites are, where the groceries are and how far off the trail you must travel to get them.
-I figure how many breakfasts, lunches and dinners are needed and then subtract any food that I already have left over from the previous section, or from either packages sent to me.
+I figure how many breakfasts, lunches and dinners are needed for the next stretch, and then subtract from that the amount of food that I have left over from the previous section, or from either packages sent to me.
 Usually there is no left over food since hikers tend to eat any extra the last day or so before getting to town.
+I then buy only as many breakfasts, lunch, or dinner items as needed.

 Gonzo!
 Appalachian Trail Journals ©1983